-“It’s natural to be worried about an unexpected job loss, or confused about what to do next,” says Heather Winston, assistant director of advice and planning at Principal®.
-“Dealing with job loss can be stressful, but you can still make financial decisions to set you up for whatever comes next.”
+“It’s natural to be worried about an unexpected job loss, or confused about what to do next,” says Heather Winston, financial professional and product director for Retirement and Income Solutions at Principal®.
+“Dealing with job loss can be stressful, but you can still make financial decisions to set you up for the next stage.”

 This list can help you work through it.

-Each state runs its own program, and may offer options to file online, by phone, or in person.
+Each state runs its own unemployment benefits program and may offer options to file online, by phone, or in person.
 Learn more about eligibility and how to apply at usa.gov.

 2. Review your final paycheck.

 There may be some good news: Your final paycheck may include compensation for earned time off, back pay, commissions, severance, or a bonus.
 Those extra funds may help tide over your budget, especially if you’re able to trim expenses, too.
-“If you run short, you could still tap your emergency fund, rather than use credit cards to finance day-to-day living expenses,” Winston says.

-Life insurance: If you bought or were provided extra life insurance coverage (called a voluntary policy) through your employer and want to keep it, there’s paperwork to convert it from a group policy to an individual policy.
-Premiums go directly to the insurance company, rather than being payroll deducted.
+- Life insurance: If you bought or were provided life insurance coverage through your former employer and want to keep it, you may be able to convert it into an unaffiliated policy that works for you.

-Tip: For future reference, enter the contact info for human resources or the benefits administrator at your former employer into your phone.
+Tip: For future reference, save the contact info for human resources (HR) or the benefits administrator at your former employer.

-A spouse/partner plan: If you have a partner who has insurance through work, you may be able to join their plan.
+- A spouse/partner plan: If you have a partner who has insurance through work, you may be able to join their plan.
 You’ll likely need to sign up within 30 days of your last day.

-COBRA continuation coverage.
-This allows you and your family to continue health insurance for up to 18 months.
+- COBRA continuation coverage: This allows you and your family to continue health insurance for up to 18 months.
 If you had dental and/or vision insurance in your old job, that’s included, too.
 COBRA can be pricey; you'll pay the full premium without an employer covering some of the costs.

 5. Decide what to do with your retirement plan, such as a 401(k) or 403(b).

-Your former employer will provide you a decision deadline.
+Your former employer will provide you with a decision deadline.
 Options include:

-Keep your money where it is, if allowed.
+- Keep your money where it is, if allowed.
 If you want to keep your savings invested with the same tax advantages, this may be easiest.
 However, you cannot make any more contributions to the account after your employment ends.
-Also, many retirement plans don’t let you stay in the plan if your account balance is under a certain amount ($5,000 is common).
+Also, many retirement plans don’t let you stay in the plan if your account balance is under a certain amount ($7,000 in 2024).

-Move your money to your next employer’s plan.
-This is typically an option if you find another job within your retirement plan’s decision window and your new company offers a retirement plan that allows roll-ins.
+- Move your money to your next employer’s plan.
+This is typically an option if you find another job within your retirement plan’s decision window and your new company offers a retirement plan that allows it.